 Segmenting – MTGM, and high/mid denom games

 MTGMs, and high denom and mid denom games should still be grouped together in private spaces at the back of the room.
 We have always segmented this area of the gaming floor but in most cases the higher denomination games are being replaced by multidenomination games.
-The games that are left need to be in a perfect spot for these remaining players and can include some multigame product where a mix of games provide the high/mid denomination choices.
+The games that are left need to be in a perfect spot for these remaining players and can include some multigame product where a good mix of games provide the high/mid denomination choices.

 These players hate to be overlooked so high traffic corridors are not ideal for these games.
 In some clubs, play on MTGMs can be busy and loud so ensuring the high/mid denom players are not disturbed by the noise is an important consideration.

-Gaming Floor Design
+Segmentation and Gaming Floor Design

 Creating pockets of machine banks on your gaming floor assists with flexibility to shrink and grow different areas for different types of players as the game preferences and trends change.
 Shorter banks give a club the ability to position machines effectively and expand where required.
 These shorter banks also add privacy for the player, particularly where end bank screens are used.